AAP releases first list of 134 candidates for Delhi civic polls | Politics

 - India

-The Aam Aadmi Party (AAP) on Friday released the first list of 134 candidates for the high-stakes Delhi civic polls.
+The Aam Aadmi Party on Friday released the first list of 134 candidates for the high-stakes December 4 polls to the Municipal Corporation of Delhi.
+As many as 65 candidates are women, the party document showed.

-The names were announced following a long meeting of the Political Affairs Committee of the party.
-The list has more than 60 women candidates.
+''Dedicated old party volunteers working on the ground have got recognition for their hardwork in the first list itself,'' the party said, adding that 90 per cent of the party tickets have been awarded to such volunteers who have been working at the grassroots level for years.
+Before giving the tickets, the party had surveyed all the candidates and took feedback from the local people upon their choice of candidates.
+More than 20,000 party workers had applied to contest the MCD election on AAP's ticket, the statement said.

-Ninety per cent of the tickets have been awarded to AAP workers working at grassroots level, the party said in a statement.
+The list of candidates was finalised in a marathon meeting of the AAP's Political Affairs Committee (PAC) chaired by party convenor Arvind Kejriwal.
+Kejriwal along with senior leader Manish Sisodia and AAP Delhi state convenor Gopal Rai was present in the meeting among other senior members.
+The party's preparations for the MCD (Municipal Corporation of Delhi) elections as well as the political atmosphere of the city was discussed at length during the meeting.
+There were also serious discussions over the party's surveys and election data in regard to finalisation of the lists of candidates for the elections, the party said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)